monir101/About-me/README.md

 # About-me
 ### Hello there!
-## I am Monir, a student who are passonate about learning new skills.
+## I am Monir.
+I am a student.
+I am passonate about learning new skills.